Litefs

 Return back to your terminal window and run:

 You will see that only one copy of your application is running.
-You can increase the count by running:
+You can deploy a second machine in a different region using:

 % fly ssh console -s

 ?
-Select instance: [Use arrows to move, type to filter]
+Select VM: [Use arrows to move, type to filter]

 Once you see a prompt, verify that you landed where you expected: